-If a data point is above 95 percent of the upper span value, the owner or operator of the CEMS shall record and report the data point according to the following: - (A) For a CEMS analyzer with certified single span range, the permit holder and operator of the CEMS shall record any data point that is above 95 percent of the upper span value, at the 95 percent of the upper span value. - (B) For a CEMS analyzer with certified multiple span ranges, the owner or operator of the CEMS shall report the data point at: - (i) Ten (10) percent of the upper span value of the higher span range if the data point: - (I) Falls between the upper span values of two span ranges; and - (II) Is below 10 percent of the upper span value of the higher span range but above 95 percent of the upper span value of the lower span range. - (ii) Ninety-Five (95) percent of the upper span value of:

-- (I) The higher span range if it is above 95 percent of the upper span value of the higher span range for a dual range analyzer; or - (II) The highest span range if it is above 95 percent of the upper span value of the highest span range for an analyzer with more than two span ranges. - (C) The owner or operator of the CEMS shall: - (i) Flag any data point that is recorded and reported pursuant to clause (i)(2)(A) and subparagraph (i)(2)(B)(ii) as above 95 percent of upper span value for CEMS status code; and - (ii) Calculate a spiking data percentage for each calendar quarter using the following equation:Spiking Data Percentage = F/T x 100%
+If a data point is above 95 percent of the upper span value, the owner or operator of the CEMS shall record and report the data point according to the following: - (A) For a CEMS analyzer with certified single span range, the permit holder and operator of the CEMS shall record any data point that is above 95 percent of the upper span value, at the 95 percent of the upper span value. - (B) For a CEMS analyzer with certified multiple span ranges, the owner or operator of the CEMS shall report the data point at: - (i) Ten (10) percent of the upper span value of the higher span range if the data point is below 10 percent of the upper span value of the higher span range but above 95 percent of the upper span value of the lower span range.: - (ii) Ninety-Five (95) percent of the upper span value of: - (I) The higher span range if it is above 95 percent of the upper span value of the higher span range for a dual range analyzer; or - (II) The highest span range if it is above 95 percent of the upper span value of the highest span range for an analyzer with more than two span ranges. - (iii) The monitored value if the data point is within 10 to 95 percent of the upper span value of any span range. - (C) The owner or operator of the CEMS shall: - (i) Flag any data point that is recorded and reported pursuant to clause (i)(2)(A) and subparagraph (i)(2)(B)(ii) as above 95 percent of upper span value for CEMS status code; and - (ii) Calculate a spiking data percentage for each calendar quarter using the following equation:Spiking Data Percentage = F/T x 100%Where: